 Showing these notable features on the homepage will immediately draw potential guests in when they see what’s on offer.
-Equally, for owners with more than one property, a featured property section showcasing the most popular options (and their prices!) can give guests a helping hand to make up their mind.
+Equally, for owners with more than one property, a featured property section showcasing the most popular options (and their prices!) can give guests a helping hand to make up their minds.

+Although general engagement is great, the CTA for vacation rental owners needs to be geared towards reservations.
 Owners with their own website can’t afford to fall into the trap of sending guests elsewhere to book – accept direct bookings and online payments with a few clicks with a call-to-action like a “Book Now” button.

-Any current promotions such as “10% off”, “book four nights and get one free”, etc. should also take pride of place on the homepage.
+Any current promotions such as “10% off”, “book four nights and get one free,” etc., should also take pride of place on the homepage.
 How else are guests going to find out about them?
 Special offers and seasonal deals can persuade even the most indecisive guests into booking a vacation rental over another.

 Travelers love reading reviews – most people do it before purchasing anything online – so vacation rentals are no different.
 Making a great impression as a host is vital to succeeding in the industry, so showing off these good reviews when they roll in will also encourage others to book their stay.